Are All Red Bird Cardinals?

 On the contrary, their crest is comparatively larger.
 So, if you find these facts match with your observing bird, bingo!
 It’s a cardinal.

-03. Behavior:
+03. Behavior

 Cardinals’ behavior is distinct from other birds, and its behavior will help you separate cardinals from other birdies.
 Now, let’s explore their behavioral patterns.